Gh0stAn0n/vpnip/README.md

 - can be shown inside of the metasploit framework.

-- vpnip.sh will get remove automatically.
+- no files will remain on the current directory.

 > DISADVANTAGES: